All-terrain vehicles (ATVs) or side by sides (SXS) are great machines that can go in rugged areas and give you heart-pumping experiences for riders.

 - Thermostat stuck – A stuck thermostat can stop the engine from properly cooling.
 The thermostat doesn’t last forever, so make sure to test it if it’s been a few years.

-- Overworking the engine – Continuous operation at high speeds, hauling heavy loads, running on hot days or pushing the ATV beyond its recommended limits can strain the engine, generating a lot of heat and causing overheating.
+- Overworking the engine – Continuous operation at high speeds, hauling heavy loads, running on hot days or pushing the machine beyond its recommended limits can strain the engine, generating a lot of heat and causing overheating.

 - Poor air circulation – Low airflow around the engine caused by blocked vents, a damaged air intake system, or accessories in the way will lead to overheating.